 A handful of people have asked me about my daily and weekly work routine.
 Some people just want to know what philosophers do all day.
 Others — e.g., my fellow grad students — are looking for ways to impose structure on their work week.
-In this post, I will share three rules of thumb that have helped me be more productive and less stressed.
-I’ll organize the rules according to the (somewhat fictional) work/life distinction.
+In this post, I will share four rules of thumb that have helped me be more productive and less stressed.

 Early in graduate school, I attended a writing workshop that began with a Writing Bloopers activity: in small groups, outline a really bad paper on a topic with which we’re all familiar.
 Unsurprisingly, the activity was fun.
 But the activity was also instructive.
 I learned how some of my writing habits can annoy my readers.
 And more importantly, I realized just how easy it is to write badly.